awsdocs/amazon-eks-user-guide/doc_source/connecting-cluster.md

 1. Edit the Amazon EKS Connector YAML file to replace all references of `%AWS_REGION%`, `%EKS_ACTIVATION_ID%`, `%EKS_ACTIVATION_CODE%` with the `region`, `activationId`, and `activationCode` from the output of your registration command\.

-   The following is an example command that can be used to replace the values\.
+   The following example command can replace these values\.

    ```
    sed -i '' "s~%AWS_REGION%~$AWS_REGION~g; s~%EKS_ACTIVATION_ID%~$EKS_ACTIVATION_ID~g; s~%EKS_ACTIVATION_CODE%~$(echo -n $EKS_ACTIVATION_CODE | base64)~g" eks-connector.yaml
    ```

+**Important**
+Ensure that your activation code is of base64 format\.

 ------
 #### [ AWS Management Console ]<a name="create-cluster-prerequisites"></a>